-You may be able to start a small business to fulfill a need for a larger business that is looking to outsource in a particular niche.
-In a recession, large companies are looking to cut costs in every area of their business.
-They look for the cheapest way to keep their business lean and mean and afloat.
-Sometimes, that means outsourcing rather than paying high salaries and benefits hiring employees for their firm.
+You may be able to start a small business to fulfill a need for a larger business that is looking to outsource.
+In a recession, large companies look to cut costs in every area, and in growing economies, businesses may look to outsource new initiatives or help manage overflows.
+Regardless, outsourcing is a popular way for large businesses to manage workflows and costs more efficiently.

 When Americans think of outsourcing, we tend to think of large companies outsourcing to other countries.
-Large companies also outsource to small businesses around the corner.
+However, large companies also outsource to small businesses around the corner.
 Your business could be that small business.
-All you have to do is provide a needed product or service to larger companies that you can provide more cheaply, with higher quality, than they can get from their own staff.
+All you have to do is provide a needed product or service to larger companies that you can offer more cheaply, with higher quality, than they can get from their own staff.

 An Example of a Possible Business

-If you can find a niche in your area of business where companies typically like to outsource their work, you can either start a new business during the recession and do quite well, or you can add to your existing business.
+If you can find a niche in your area of business where companies typically like to outsource their work, you can start a new business working for yourself and do quite well, or you can add to your existing business.